Love Parade disaster: Prosecutions

-Reactions

-German Chancellor Angela Merkel quickly issued a statement that she was "aghast and saddened by the sorrow and the pain".
-German President Christian Wulff also expressed his condolences for the victims of the tragedy that had "caused death, sorrow and pain amidst a peaceful festival of cheerful young people from many countries. ...
-My thoughts are with the victims of the tragedy and with all their family and friends".
+The trial started on 8 December 2017 in Düsseldorf.
+Six Duisburg city officials and four LopaVent festival organizers were charged with negligent manslaughter and inflicting bodily harm.Love Parade disaster: German court ends trial over 2010 stampede deaths, BBC News (4 May 2020).
+In February 2019, charges against seven defendants were dropped.
+In May 2020, the court terminated the trial of the remaining defendants without a verdict, finding that their alleged culpability was minor and that the 10-year statute of limitations might lapse before the completion of the trial, especially given the COVID-19 pandemic and related restrictions.

+Recall of Duisburg mayor

-On 29 July, several hundred people rallied at Duisburg's city hall, demanding the resignation of the mayor, Adolf Sauerland, depicting him at the gallows.
+Duisburg's mayor Adolf Sauerland was widely criticized in the aftermath of the disaster.
+In July 2010, several hundred people rallied at Duisburg's city hall, demanding his resignation while depicting him at the gallows.
 The protesters claimed that Sauerland had been aware of sub-standard security provisions for the festival, but pushed his administration to approve the plans nonetheless.
-Sauerland, however, rejected the claims and repeatedly said he would not resign.
-According to local trade union ver.di, members of all parts of the urban administration of Duisburg were threatened (sanitation workers, call center agents).
-Traffic wardens were not sent out at all for security reasons.

-After the Duisburg city council failed to reach a two-thirds majority to trigger an impeachment against lord mayor Sauerland (his CDU refused to vote against him) on 13 September, the state government announced changes to the municipal code of North-Rhine-Westphalia.
-Interior secretary Ralf Jäger was responsible for both this reform and the police in North-Rhine-Westphalia, at the same time he is leader of the Duisburg Social Democrats.

-Sauerland was removed from office through a recall election on 12 February 2012.
+Sauerland refused calls for his resignation.

+An attempt to oust Sauerland as mayor failed in September 2010, because the required two-thirds majority of the city council did not vote for his removal.
+Opponents then collected signatures, forcing a recall election.
+Sauerland, a member of the Christian Democrats, was removed at the 12 February 2012 election.
+The recall was supported by labor unions and by opposition parties (the Social Democrats, Greens, and Left), who blamed Sauerland for flawed planning of the festival, charges that Sauerland denied.
+In the recall election, 130,000 people voted to recall Sauerland, while 21,500 voted to retain him in office.

 Depiction in media

 The incident is directly referred to with footage in the 2011 documentary Life in a Day.
 In 2010, a song titled "Remember Love" was produced by Paul van Dyk, Paul Oakenfold and Armin van Buuren with the proceeds going to the families of the victims of the disaster.

 In 2014, German rock band Axxis released a song titled "21 Crosses", which demands the truth about who was to blame, with the names of the killed victims being recited at the end of the song.

 The German television drama film Life Afterwards (German: "Das Leben danach"), filmed and edited by director Nicole Weegmann, is from the perspective of a traumatised survivor, portrayed by actress Jella Haase.
 The 90-minute feature film was first broadcast on ARD on 27 September 2017.

+There is a book Dance or Die: Die Loveparade-Katastrophe.
+Ein Roman by Jessika Westen, published in June 2020.

+There was a documentary episode about the disaster in TV series "What Went Wrong?
+Countdown to Catastrophe" (season 2, episode 5, 2021).